Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 Am I a Candidate for Dental Implants

 Dental Implants are available at Desert Bloom Dentistry in Safford and the surrounding area.
-We provide information about the process, answer questions, and discuss all possible options.
-Call us at (928) 428-1617 to learn more about dental implants and schedule an initial consultation today.
+We provide information about the process, answer questions, and discuss all possible options, including whether a prior tooth extraction is necessary.
+Call us at (928) 428-1617 to learn more about dental implants in Safford, AZ, and schedule an initial consultation today.

 An Overview of Dental Implants

 Individuals with missing or severely damaged teeth can achieve a more attractive smile and restore their oral health and function to an ideal level through dental implants.
-Unlike with dentures, there are no messy gluing and cleaning procedures and they do not have to be taken out at night.
+In some cases, root canal treatment may be a viable option to save a damaged tooth before considering extraction and implants.
+Unlike dentures, there are no messy gluing and cleaning procedures, and they do not have to be taken out at night.
 They are the tooth replacement option that most closely resembles the function of natural teeth.
+Additionally, the benefits of dental implants include improved speech, enhanced chewing ability, and long-term durability.

 Possible Dental Implant Options